 The girl developed aHUS when she was 5 months old and due to a mutation in the C3 gene, which contains instructions to produce the C3 complement protein.
 She was successfully treated with Soliris’ recommended regimen following three days of hemodialysis and three plasma exchanges.

 When she was 2 years old and weighing 14 kg (nearly 31 pounds), the researchers analyzed her Soliris blood levels as well as Soliris’ pharmacokinetics and pharmacodynamics to optimize her treatment regimen.

 Pharmacokinetics analysis showed that Soliris was cleared by the girl’s body at a rate 40% lower than the reported aHUS population value.
-A pharmacokinetic simulation of Soliris blood levels when given at every two-, three-, and four-week intervals showed that the two- and three-week regimens were sufficient to achieve efficient Soliris through levels (at least 100 μg/mL).
+A pharmacokinetic simulation of Soliris blood levels when given at every two-, three-, and four-week intervals showed that the two- and three-week regimens were sufficient to achieve efficient Soliris trough levels (at least 100 μg/mL).

 Based on those results, researchers decided to continue Soliris treatment at 300 mg every three weeks, instead of the two-week interval period recommended for her weight.

 Two years of follow-up showed the girl (now weighing 17.5 kg, or about 38.5 pounds) had no disease recurrence, her blood tests were normal, and she had low or undetectable total complement activity (called CH50), suggesting that the personalized Soliris regimen was effective.

 By that time, another pharmacokinetic simulation was conducted, which still suggested that the three-week interval regimen would remain effective, and treatment regimen was unchanged.
 At the latest follow-up date, the 6-year-old girl continued to show no signs of disease relapse, and her CH50 levels were maintained constantly at undetectably low levels.
 Soliris treatment at every three weeks is ongoing.